heecheon92/MPI/README.md

 	      127.0.0.1		localhost
 ```
 If done correctly with all the steps above, the master should be able to ssh to the slave nodes without a password.
-If it is not working, rm ~/.ssh/id* and redo the steps above <br />
+If it is not working, rm ~/.ssh/id* and redo the steps above. <br />

 Once a passwordless ssh channel is created, a shared directory (nfs in this case), where a message can be interchanged, needs to be created.
 Passwordless ssh must be available to proceed to this step.
 Steps are as follows: